Ted's Hiking World Kuna Crest Lakes

 Crossing this stream will be tricky, but dry

 Helen Lake is the biggest one that I will visit today.
-It is not to be confused with Lake Helen, which resides in the Twenty Lakes Basin not far north of here.
+It is not to be confused with Lake Helen, which resides in the Twenty Lakes Basin ten miles north of here.
 I have assigned an obvious name to the unique craggy formation above; it is the highest point along the Kuna Crest that will be visible on this outing.

 *